How To Remove Silicone Caulk: Easy DIY Solutions For Your Bathroom Surfaces

 Here are the steps to remove silicone caulk:

-Soften Old Caulk
+Step 1: Soften Old Caulk with Heat

-Apply heat to the old caulk for 30 40 seconds and direct the hot air in a back-and-forth motion for best results.
+Apply heat to the old caulk for 30 to 40 seconds and direct the hot air in a back-and-forth motion for best results.

+Use a knife to scrape the width of the caulk.
+Hold the knife at an angle to make removal easier.
+Avoid scratching the material on either side, as it could nick the tub enclosure.
 Once the caulking has been removed on both sides, gently pry one corner with needle nose pliers.
 The loose caulking should peel from the surface.

 If you can’t remove the caulking with ease, repeat the first step and reapply the heat.

-Caulk Residue
+Step 3: Remove Caulk Residue

 Why Silicone Caulking?